lhyochan7/Sudoku-solver-Z3/README.md

 compile the code by
 - gcc SudokuX.c

-To make a executable file type: type
+To make a executable file
+type
 - make

-Once executable file is made type
+Once executable file is made
+type
 - ./a.out

 Once program is running
--Enter file name:
+- Enter file name:
+will show up on the terminal

 Type in the input file text
--inputSudokuX.txt
+- input.txt

-The results will be stored in output.txt which can be seen through -vim output.txt
+The results will be stored in output.txt which can be seen through
+- vim output.txt

 The Z3 formula will be stored in formula file
--vim formula
+- vim formula